-What does using CPOE mean to Quality Improvement efforts?
+What does using CPOE mean to quality improvement efforts?

 There are a multitude of data points that can be retrieved from CPOE to effect care improvement.
-Examples of data collected through order entry models would be antibiotic usage, narcotic prescription monitoring, and lab and diagnostic test usage to name a few.
-Using CPOE also provides the facility the opportunity to implement clinical decision support rules or guidelines at the point of care, which will be discussed later.
+Examples of data collected through order entry models are antibiotic usage, narcotic prescription monitoring and lab and diagnostic test usage.
+Using CPOE also provides the organization the opportunity to implement clinical decision support rules or guidelines at the point of care, which will be discussed later.